luoxh3/luoxh3/README.md

 - 👋 Hi, I’m @luoxh3
 - 🌱 I’m currently a PhD student in Quantitative Psychology at Beijing Normal University, in my second year (expected graduation in 2028), supervised by Hongyun Liu.
 - 👀 I’m interested in multilevel analysis and intensive longitudinal analysis, and their applications in clinical-health and developmental psychology.
-- 📫 How to reach me: You can email me at xiaohui_luo@mail.bnu.edu.cn
+- 📫 You can email me at xiaohui_luo@mail.bnu.edu.cn
 - 😄 Pronouns: She/Her
 - 🔗 [ResearchGate Profile](https://www.researchgate.net/profile/Xiaohui-Luo-9?ev=hdr_xprf)